For Such a Time as This — Modern Paraphrase | fresh.bible

 Everything has been building to this. has secured a royal decree to annihilate every Jewish person in the — men, women, children, all of them — and the execution date is set.
 The documents are signed.
 The couriers have been dispatched.
 And inside the palace, Queen has no idea any of it is happening.

-What unfolds next is one of the tensest conversations in all of — passed back and forth through a messenger, with an entire people's survival hanging on whether one woman will risk everything.
+What unfolds next is a conversation passed back and forth through a messenger — every exchange carrying the weight of an entire people's survival, hinging on whether one woman will risk everything.

 He went as far as the entrance to the king's gate, but that's where he had to stop.
 You weren't allowed inside wearing sackcloth.
 There were rules about that kind of thing — the palace didn't make room for grief.